-The Department of Education and The Leverhulme Trust jointly funded this ground-breaking three-year longitudinal dance science project at Laban.
-The project used scientific methods to examine the processes of developing talent in dancers aged 10-18 years.
+The Department of Education and The Leverhulme Trust funded this ground-breaking three-year longitudinal dance science project at Trinity Laban, which examined the processes of developing talent in dancers aged 10-18 years.

 Just under 800 young people training at the government funded Centres for Advanced Training (CATs) in dance around the country took part.
 The research was interdisciplinary, measuring physiological, anthropometric, psychological, injury-related, and creativity characteristics of talent in dance and exploring the factors that may contribute to its optimal development as well as to adherence and dropout.
 The project’s findings contribute to the development of the CAT scheme, ensuring that it is developed in a rigorous and consistent way.
 The findings also inform pedagogic practice with young people across the wider sphere of dance education.